 Statutory Reference(s): Under ORC 2923.125(A), upon request, the sheriff must provide you with the application form at no charge and the website address at which this publication may be found.
-This publication may be found at www.OhioAttorneyGeneral.gov.
-ORC 2923.125(B)(4) requires that applicants certify that they have read this publication.
+This publication may be found at www.OhioAttornevGeneral.gov.